 The Ōmi region has one of the highest ratios of Buddhist temples to population in all of Japan.
-It’s home to three temples, the Kotō Sanzan, renowned for their beautiful gardens.
+It’s home to three major temples, the Kotō Sanzan, renowned for their beautiful gardens.
 Pilgrims still come from far and wide to visit Taga Grand Shrine.
 There are also many castles and streets of old buildings.

 Traditional industries dating back hundreds of years are still maintained in Ōmi today, including sake brewing, textile manufacture and dyeing, and manufacturing.
 Many of these places welcome visitors and offer opportunities to try your hand at these ancient crafts.